Does

 things here: First, he is confusing morality and rationality,

-saying that respect for human rights is rational when in fact it
+saying that respect for human rights is rational when in fact

 is not a question of rationality but rather of morality.
 So